2020 Florida Gators football team: Schedule

 Due to the COVID-19 pandemic, the 2020 college football season was postponed, and there was some question if the season would be played at all.
 On July 31, the Southeastern Conference announced that its teams would play a ten-game conference-only season beginning in late September.
 Florida's previously scheduled games against non-conference opponents Eastern Washington, New Mexico State, and South Alabama were all canceled due to the scheduling change, as was the annual rivalry game against Florida State, breaking a streak of annual meetings that began in 1957.
 Conference games against Texas A&M and Arkansas were added to increase the usual eight-game SEC schedule to ten.
+On March 24, 2021, the game against Eastern Washington was rescheduled for 2022.

 Attendance at all college football games was restricted during the 2020 season due to COVID-19 social distancing considerations.
 The University of Florida limited home attendance to 20% of capacity at Florida Field.
 All road games along with the SEC Championship Game and the Cotton Bowl Classic were played with similar attendance caps.

 ^{}Due to COVID-19 management requirements in response to positive tests and subsequent quarantine of individuals within the Florida program, the Missouri game was moved from October 24 to 31.

 ^{}Due to COVID-19 management requirements in response to positive tests and subsequent quarantine of individuals within the Florida program, the LSU game was moved from October 17 to December 12.